Anthony Gaggi: DeMeo crew

-In late 1976, boss Carlo Gambino died of natural causes.
-Before his death, he had designated Paul Castellano, his brother-in-law and head of the family's Brooklyn faction, as the new boss.
-However, the Manhattan faction favored Dellacroce.
-At a leadership meeting held at Gaggi's house, it was agreed that Castellano would become the new Gambino boss while Dellacroce was retained as underboss.
-Gaggi was promoted to capo of Castellano's old crew.
-Gaggi remained close to Castellano, hoping to become promoted to underboss.
+In late 1976, Gambino died of natural causes.
+Against expectations, he had designated Paul Castellano, his brother-in-law and head of the family's Brooklyn faction, as the new boss.
+However, the Manhattan faction favored Dellacroce, who was in prison for tax evasion at the time of Gambino's death and was unable to challenge the succession.
+At a leadership meeting held at Gaggi's house, it was agreed that Castellano would become the family's new boss while Dellacroce was retained as underboss.
+Gaggi was promoted to caporegime of Castellano's old crew.
+Gaggi remained close to Castellano, hoping to eventually become promoted to underboss.

-Gaggi proposed that DeMeo be admitted into the family, but Castellano hesitated, initially because he felt DeMeo was too violent and uncontrollable.
-In the summer of 1977, Castellano relented and allowed DeMeo into the family.
-During this period, DeMeo successfully formed an alliance between the Gambino family and the Westies, a gang of Irish-American criminals that dominated Hell's Kitchen.
-DeMeo continued to expand his many illegal activities and passed more money over to Gaggi.
+Castellano did not immediately "open the books" for new members into the family, opting instead to promote existing members and reshuffle his captains to new crews.
+He continuously resisted Gaggi's proposal that DeMeo be admitted into the family, initially because he felt DeMeo was too violent and uncontrollable.
+In the summer of 1977, Castellano relented and allowed for DeMeo to be made.
+During this period, DeMeo successfully formed an alliance between the Gambino family and the Westies, an Irish-American gang based in Hell's Kitchen.
+DeMeo continued to expand his many illegal activities and kicked more money up to Gaggi.
 Meanwhile, Gaggi expanded his loan sharking business, with a large loan he secured from Montiglio, now a Gambino associate, in charge of collecting payments from DeMeo and Gaggi's customers.
-Montiglio's close involvement in nearly all facets of Gaggi's criminal activities, particularly with the DeMeo crew, would bring heavy repercussions for Gaggi in the mid-1980s.

-On June 7, 1978, Gaggi and nine other mobsters were charged with racketeering, conspiracy, and fraud charges as a result of a year-long federal investigation into the bankruptcy of a theatre in New York.
+On June 7, 1978, Gaggi and nine other mobsters were charged with racketeering, conspiracy and fraud as a result of a year-long federal investigation into the bankruptcy of the Westchester Premier Theater in Tarrytown.
 The majority of the evidence in this case came from wiretapped conversations; fortunately for Gaggi, he never said anything incriminating.
 In December 1978, Gaggi was cleared of all charges.